yarbschris/ds-final/README.md

-# ds-final
+# Data Science Final

-Data Science Final project by Christopher Yarbro and Lakeland Galinson
+## by: Christopher Yarbro and Lakeland Galinson